-The JKM Library is a member of I-Share, a consortium of 89 academic and research libraries in Illinois.
+The JKM Library is a member of I-Share, a consortium of 88 academic and research libraries in Illinois.
 I-Share libraries offer universal borrowing, which allows McCormick students, faculty and staff to borrow items from any of the I-Share libraries by either

 - visiting in person (contingent upon COVID protocols); - requesting them through the JKM/I-Share catalog.
 Requested items are sent via ILDS from the lending library to JKM (or any other I-Share library of the user's choosing).
-Upon notification, users can pick up materials at the JKM circulation desk (or designated location).
+Upon notification by email, users can pick up materials at the designated location.